prisma/prisma1/content/04-Reference/03-API/05-File-Management.md

 }
 ```

-### File Upload and Permissions
+### File upload and permissions

 File uploads using the File API are not governed by the permissions on the `File` type.
 As such, everyone can upload files to your project.
 Please reach out in the [Forum](https://graph.cool/forum) or [Slack](https://slack.graph.cool) if you have any questions about this.

-### Current Limitations
+### Current limitations

-* You can't upload files when you defined a required field on the `File` type.
+You can't upload files when you defined a required field on the `File` type.

-## File Upload Examples
+## File upload examples

 Uploading a file will result in a response containing the new file id and the url.
 Let's upload our first file now.
 Pick a funny picture or similar and upload it!
-You can then go to the url in the response to verify that the image file was correctly uploaded.
+You can then go to the URL in the response to verify that the image file was correctly uploaded.

 Remember to replace the file endpoint.
 You can copy your file endpoint from inside your project.

-> Regardless of your http library, make sure to **set the header `Content-Type` to `multipart/form-data`** and **use the file key `data`**.
+> Regardless of your HTTP library, make sure to **set the header `Content-Type` to `multipart/form-data`** and **use the file key `data`**.

-### fetch
+### Javascript `fetch`

-Using fetch, this is how we can upload a file
+Using `fetch`, this is how we can upload a file

 ```js
 uploadFile = (files) => {